COVID-19 (Coronavirus) update

 From fashion to farming, prisons to prosthetics, we help all sorts of social ventures to get started and grow through the next six to 12 months of their journey.
 Whether you have global plans or are making an impact in your local community, our support is tailored to suit you.

-Since 2014, we’ve helped dozens of social ventures to grow, find customers, make a social impact and raise finance.
+Since 2014, we’ve helped hundreds of social ventures to grow, find customers, make a social impact and raise finance.

 If the time’s not right for you to join the incubator yet, our Social Venture Weekends are a great chance to develop your business model, get feedback from our team and hear more about the programme.